mstksg/inCode/copy/entries/hakyll-rewrite.md

 To be fair, there was little actual practical reasons why my site wasn't static to begin with.
 The main reason, feature-wise, was for me to be able to schedule blog posts and updates without requiring me to actually re-render and re-push every time I wanted to make a post.
-But, the real underlying reason was that it was my first Haskell project, and I wanted to take the opportunity to be able to learn how to interface with databases in Haskell.
+The real underlying reason, however, was that this blog was my first major Haskell project, and I wanted to take the opportunity to be able to learn how to interface with databases in Haskell.

-Now that that learning process is behind me, I felt free to throw it all out the window and rewrite things to be a completely 100% static site!
+Now that that learning impetus is behind me, I felt free to throw it all out the window and rewrite things to be a completely 100% static site!

 [Hakyll][hakyll] was great; it's basically like a very specialized *make*-like